mariolambrette/AnimalTrackR/README.md

       </div>
 3. Be consistent with class labels.
     - The target and non-target class labels need to be absolutely consistent across all of your training images (case sensitive).
-Do not edit the ‘labels.txt’ file.
+If you never edit the ‘labels.txt’ file this should not be a problem.
 4. Label empty frames.
     - Draw a random box on the frame (its location/size is not important) and label it ‘empty’.
 This is to ensure that during